-With these factors taken into consideration, along with advice from our closest confidants, we are in a position to decide we are going to raise the issue.
+With these factors taken into consideration, along with advice from our closest confidants, we should now be in a position to decide whether we are going to raise the issue.

-Once the feedback, conversation or decision has been delivered, then you are waiting for the next move to be made, being mindful that facial expressions and body language from the person delivering and receiving the message may not truly convey what is being felt.
+If we decide to move forward and deliver the feedback, we are then waiting for the next move to be made, being mindful that facial expressions and body language from the person delivering and receiving the message may not truly convey what is being felt.

 The receiver may shout, deny, quit on the spot, swear or just remain poised and in control.
 Meanwhile, you are trying to ready yourself with a suitable and professional response.
 This feels scary and uncomfortable while trying to keep your emotions under control.

 In my experience – there is always a sense of relief after the event.
-I may replay the conversation but I have learnt to move forward and act quickly when I see something that needs addressing.
+I may replay the conversation, but I have learnt to move forward and act quickly when I see something that needs addressing.
 Afterwards, the past needs to remain in the past.
-BUT I’m by no means perfect – as my team will testify!

 I hope this post resonates with some of you 😊.